bretth/woven/docs/main05.rst

 Of course installing packages from a requirements file can be problematic if pypi is down.
 To get around this first set your DJANGO_REQUIREMENT setting to file:///path/to/Django-x.x.x.tar.gz to rsync against a local copy.
 Next make use of  ``manage.py bundle`` command.
 This will use pip to bundle all the requirements into a dist directory in project.
 When deploying woven will look in the dist directory first and install from a bundle with the same name as the requirements file.

-Have a read of the woven django management :doc:commands to get a better feel of the woven commands.
+Have a read of the woven django management :doc:commands05 to get a better feel of the woven commands.

 Development
 ===========